 This scenario has happened to me many, many times so I have lots of experience in dishwasher detergent substitutes.

 The best dishwasher detergent substitute is a mix of baking soda and white vinegar.
-The baking soda is a natural, abrasive cleaner and vinegar is an acidic germ fighter.
+Baking soda is a natural, abrasive cleaner and vinegar is an acidic germ fighter.
 Borax is another great dishwasher detergent substitute.
 You can even wash your dishes in the dishwasher with pure lemon juice!

 Can I use vinegar as a dishwasher detergent?
 I have definitely wondered this a time or two.
 The answer is yes!